 HCBD is detected in abiotic and biotic media, even in remote areas such as the Arctic (Hung, 2012).
 HCBD was found in surface waters, drinking water, ambient air, aquatic and terrestrial organisms (Lee et al., 2000; Kaj & Palm, 2004; Lecloux, 2004).
 HCBD levels in water and fish from European rivers (Rhine, Elbe) have decreased significantly over the last decades (RIWA, 2004).
 Due to the scarcity of data it is difficult to identify a temporal trend for remote areas.
 Although recent (i.e. within the past 15 years) data on biota are very infrequent, HCBD contamination has been reported for beluga blubber in 2003 (of up to 278 μg/kg lipid weight) and for polar bear fat (1–9 μg/kg wet weight) from 2002.
 Based on the available evidence, HCBD is persistent, bioaccumulative and very toxic to aquatic organisms and toxic to birds (UNEP/POPS/POPRC.8/16/Add.2).

 HCBD bioaccumulates strongly in rice and vegetables (Tang et al, 2014).
 In mid-1970s levels of HCBD in beverages, bread, butter, cheese, eggs, fruits, meats, milk, oils and potatoes ranging from non-detectable to 3.7 μg/kg (grapes) were reported in the United Kingdom.
 High concentrations were found in eels from the river Rhine in 1993 (average concentration 55 μg/kg).
 In the 1970’s concentrations around 1 mg/kg were found in fish in a lake fed by the river Rhine in Holland (cited in Jürgens et al., 2013).
 Concentrations of HCBD in chicken, eggs, fish, margarine, meat and milk ranged from non-detectable to 42 μg/kg (egg yolk) in Germany in the 1970s (Environment Canada, Health Canada, 2000).

-(IARC, 2017)(WHO, 2004, 2017)
+HCBD is easily absorbed and metabolized via conjugation with glutathione.
+This conjugate can be further metabolized to a nephrotoxic derivative.
+Kidney tumours were observed in a long-term oral study in rats.
+HCBD has not been shown to be carcinogenic by other routes of exposure.
+IARC has placed HCBD in Group 3 (not classifiable as to its carcinogenicity to humans) in 1999 (IARC, 2017).

+WHO has established a drinking water guideline value of 0.0006 mg/l (0.6 μg/l) (WHO, 2004, 2017) based on a tolerable daily intake of 0.2 µg/kg bodyweight and day.

 2. Production